Michael Handley and Greg Lindquist : NYC preview of LA Show

 This project is a curation of a New York preview of the Los Angeles Landing Gallery show 🔥, works by Michael Handley and Greg Lindquist, Nov 2 – Dec 21, 2024, opening Nov 2, 6 – 8p.

 Michael Handley’s art explores themes of environmental manipulation and destruction, with wildfire as a central focus.
 Along with geo-engineering, arid and drought-stricken environments, his work reflects the increasing frequency and intensity of fires, particularly within the broader context of climate change.
-Through unconventional materials and expressive technique, Handley conveys both the raw power and uncontrollable nature of wildfires.
+Through unconventional materials and expressive techniques, Handley conveys both the raw power and uncontrollable nature of wildfires.
 His pieces often evoke the chaotic beauty and devastating aftermath fires leave on natural landscapes.

-Using mixed media and sometimes incorporating burned materials, Handley captures the aftermath of wildfires, emphasizing the scars they leave on both the environment and human communities.
-His art reflects on humanity’s relationship with nature and highlights the urgency of addressing the ecological imbalances that contribute to rising wildfire risks.
+Handley’s art reflects on humanity’s relationship with nature and highlights the urgency of addressing the ecological imbalances that contribute to rising wildfire risks.
 In his work, fire becomes both a warning and a symbol of loss, destruction, and potential rebirth.

 Greg Lindquist’s work addresses environmental issues, with wildfire playing a significant role in his exploration of nature’s fragility and the impact of human activity on the environment.
 He frequently focuses on the intersection of landscape and ecological crises, depicting scenes of destruction and regeneration in the context of climate change.
 His work is a response to the broader visual and emotional consequences of ecological disasters.

-In this exhibition Lindquist’s paintings highlight the destructive force of wildfires.
+Lindquist’s paintings highlight the destructive force of wildfires.
 His pieces explore scorched landscapes and smoke-filled skies, using fire as a meditation on both nature’s power and the environment’s resilience.
 Wildfire, in his work, serves as both a symbol of the urgent environmental challenges we face and a natural phenomenon that has long been part of Earth’s ecological cycle.

 Lindquist often collaborates with scientists, activists, and environmental organizations to ensure his art is grounded in current ecological realities, merging artistic expression with environmental advocacy.
 This approach informs the wildfire imagery to a metaphor for broader climate change concerns.